danionella/warpfield/README.md

 ### Defining recipes

-Recipes can be loaded from YAML files (either those shipped with the package or your own):
+Recipes can be loaded from YAML files (either those shipped with this package, such as [default.yml](./src/warpfield/recipes/default.yml), or your own):

 ```python
 recipe = warpfield.recipes.from_yaml("default.yml")